Pharma Franchise and Pharma Distributorship

 PCD Pharma Franchise – PCD partners work as independent business owners.
 They make their own decisions about marketing, pricing, and supply within their area.

-Pharma Franchise – Franchisees act more like a branch of the main company.
+Pharma Distributionship – Franchisees act more like a branch of the main company.
 They follow the company’s policies, systems, and rules, giving them less flexibility.

 3. Product Sourcing and Pricing